pingcap/docs-cn/v2.0/sql/understanding-the-query-execution-plan.md

 ### Introduction to task

-Currently, the calculation task of TiDB contains two different tasks: cop task and root task.
-The cop task refers to the computing task that is pushed to the KV side and executed distributedly.
-The root task refers to the computing task that is executed at a single point in TiDB.
-One of the goals of SQL optimization is to push the calculation down to the KV side as much as possible.
+Currently, there are two types of task execution: cop tasks and root tasks.
+A cop task refers to a computing task that is executed using the TiKV coprocessor.
+A root task refers to a computing task that is executed in TiDB.

+One of the goals of SQL optimization is to push the calculation down to TiKV as much as possible.
+The TiKV coprocessor is able to assist in execution of SQL functions (both aggregate and scalar), SQL `LIMIT` operations, index scans, and table scans.
+All join operations, however, will be performed as root tasks.

 ### Table data and index data